JustVarunsai/file_analysis_mcp/README.md

+This server is certified by [MCP Hub](https://mcphub.com) and listed as a trusted MCP server.

 # File Analysis MCP Server

 A custom-built MCP (Model Context Protocol) server for text file analysis, also published as a package to PyPI.